 You can assign a name to your fixed line connection.
-This name is used to display the connection on the handset and the Web configurator interface, e.g. when allocating send and receive numbers (\rightarrow Page 141), for the call display (\rightarrow Page 44).
+This name is used to display the connection on the handset and the Web configurator interface, e.g. during allocation of send and receive numbers (→ Page 131), for the call display (→ Page 44).

-- ► Open the following Web page: Settings → Telephony → Connections. - Select the Edit button in the Fixed Line Connection area. - Enter your fixed line network number or the name of your choice (max.
+- ▶ Open the following Web page: Settings → Telephony → Connections. - ▶ Select the Edit button in the Fixed Line Connection area. - ▶ Enter your fixed line network number or the name of your choice (max.
 16 characters) for your fixed line connection in the Connection Name or Number field.
 The default is "Fixed Line".